 Modeling the Terrain

-The program offers you a set of tools to model the terrain and help you create an uneven surface of the ground, such as a slope or terrace.
+The app offers you a set of tools to model the terrain and help you create an uneven surface of the ground, such as a slope or terrace.
 The tools may also be useful when you need to prepare a spot for decorative gardening.

 The functionality described in this section is only available in the Pro edition.